 How to Clean Sisal Wool Rugs

 Natural fiber floor coverings, like Sisal Wool Rugs, are relatively easy to maintain.
 This is because dirt does not cling to the hard fibers, but rests loosely in the weave.
 Sisal Wool rugs are very durable and will last a long time if cared for properly.
-Follow these easy steps on how to clean Sisal Wool rugs:
+Follow these easy steps below on how to clean Sisal Wool rugs.

 - Immediately remove any spills from your rug by pressing firmly with clean, white paper or cloth towels working from the outside of the spill inward to avoid spreading.
 Continue blotting (blot do not rub) until no moisture transfers to the towel.